Neftenya

-From the 17th to the 19th centuries, Amharas were the dominant politico-military influence on central and southern Ethiopia, and later on conquering portions of north-central Ethiopia (including Gondar, Amhara Region and Raya Azebo, Tigray Region - for a short period of time) during the Imperial period of Tewodros II, Menelik II, Haile Selassie and Mengistu HaileMariam.
-During this time, the Indigenous Oromo of Wallo, Rayyaa, Showa were ethnically cleansed, displaced and forcefully assimilated to Amhara identity.
+From the 17th to the 19th centuries, Amharas were the dominant politico-military influence on central and southern Ethiopia, and later on conquering portions of north-central Ethiopia (including Gondar, Amhara Region and Raya Azebo, Tigray Region - for a short period of time) during the Imperial period of Tewodros II, Menelik II, and Haile Selassie.

-In the 19th Century, the Shewans (included several sub-groups of Shewan Amhara and Shewan Oromo people) held prominent roles in the consolidation of the Ethiopian Empire under the rule of the Kingdom of Shewa as members of Menelik II’s Royal Court.
+In the 19th Century, the Shewans (included several sub-groups of Shewan Amhara and Shewan Oromo people) held prominent roles in the consolidation of the Ethiopian Empire under the rule of the Kingdom of Shewa as members of Menelik II's Royal Court.

 Both the imperial and the Derg government relocated numerous Amharas into southern Ethiopia where they served in government administration, courts, church and even in school, where Oromo texts were eliminated and replaced by Amharic.
-Until 1991 the Amhara dominated politics of Ethiopia The Abyssinian elites perceived the Oromo identity and languages as an obstacle to the expansion of Ethiopian national identity.
+The Abyssinian elites perceived the Oromo identity and languages as an obstacle to the expansion of Ethiopian national identity.
 Under the Haile Selassie Regime Oromo was banned from education, and use in administration.
 In 1967, the regime of Haile Selassie I outlawed the Mecha and Tuluma Self-Help Association and later instigated a wave of mass arrests and killings of its members and leaders.
 Prominent military officer and leader of the association, Colonel General Tadesse Birru, was also arrested.
 This reaction by the regime had been caused by the popularity of the organization among the Oromos and its links to the Bale Oromo resistance movement.
+By 1980, the original 120 members of the Derg had been whittled down to only 38.
+All members but three were ethnic Amhara and were predominantly from settler colonialist neftenya origins.
+Many member of the ruling elite were deeply opposed to the idea of loosening control on the rebellious southern regions conquered under Menelik II.